28-Year-Old Linebacker – Free Agent

 There was no outlook written for Rolando McClain in 2017.
 Check out the latest news below for more on his current fantasy value.

 Rolando McClain Contract Information:

-Agreed to a one-year deal with the Ravens in April of 2013.
+Agreed to a one-year, $5 million contract with the Cowboys in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Rolando McClain – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 |2017 Proj||28||Subscribe now to see our 2017 projections for Rolando McClain|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.